The legalization of marijuana is the first step to racial justice and is also good for our economy.

 -Keeping non-violent, mentally ill, and juvenile offenders out of prison.

 Since my early childhood was fraught with domestic violence that would make your hair stand up, I support red flag laws.
 People with a history of violence- including domestic violence- should not be allowed to own guns.
 When I was about six, my dad was enlisted in the Navy, and we lived in Oahu, HI.
-One day I was sitting in the backseat of the car, and a tarantula was on the seat next to me.
+One day I was sitting in the backseat of the car, and a very large spider was on the seat next to me.
+(I've always thought it was a tarantula but I'm not sure.)
 My dad saw it when he was getting in the car, pulled out a gun, shot it, and blew a huge hole through the seat.
-One more beer and he’d have blown me through the seat along with the tarantula; I still don’t hear well in my left ear.
+One more beer and he’d have blown me through the seat along with the spider; I still don’t hear well in my left ear.
 I also support closing the gun show loophole where anyone can walk in to a gun show and walk out with a weapon.
 Federally licensed gun sales are conducted after a background check for a reason, and there’s no logical reason to suspend those common sense requirements for gun shows.

 I support strong borders, but the problem with ICE is its scorched earth approach.
 How does a nation reconcile its national symbol of liberty- revered around the world as a monument to freedom, strength, and compassion for the oppressed- with a wall, a national symbol announcing just the opposite?
 The symbolism is appalling, but it’s more than symbolic- ICE is arresting peaceful, non-criminal, seasonal farm workers while they are out in the fields- leaving the fruit and vegetables to rot- and raiding factories to arrest and detain peaceful, non-criminal, low paid assembly line workers, leaving their children at home with no parents.